 Mobile crane as required for the lifting of materials

 Rock Breaker (when required)

 Hand tools as per site requirement for construction

 Power tools as per site requirement for construction

-Approved HDPE Pipes and fittings
+Approved HDPE pipes and accessories

 Precast concrete blocks

-Approved pipe bedding and surround material
+Approved hdpe pipe bedding and surround material

 Approved backfilling materials